rankingdigitalrights/index2017/README.md

 - config/staging.js - overrides the production settings for staging server (basically Travis not on the DEPLOY branch)
 - config/local.js - local (development) overrides.
 This file is gitignored, so you can safely change it without polluting the repo.

 When developing locally with `gulp serve`, the default will be to use `production` (with overrides from `local.js`).
-However, if you need to run with the staging settings, use: `DS_ENV=staging gulp serve` from the command line.
+However, if you need to run with the staging settings, use: `DS_ENV=staging gulp serve` from the command line..

 ### How scripts are built